confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 ***

-### molecule/mtls-custombundle-rhel
+### molecule/mtls-custombundle-rhel-fips

-#### Scenario mtls-custombundle-rhel test's the following:
+#### Scenario mtls-custombundle-rhel-fips test's the following:

-Installation of Confluent Platform Edition on centos7.
+Installation of Confluent Platform Edition on centos8.

 MTLS Enabled with custom certificates.